 Great care is taken to help pupils choose the right path.
 Principal Deputy Head Jerry Lewis says, “We find out what makes pupils tick and make sure they all achieve their potential.
 This is a school full of energy, movement and dynamism.”

 The older Bede’s Prep School is based in nearby Eastbourne while the Senior School has evolved around the original manor house at Upper Dicker, moving from open fires and wood panelling to contemporary interiors.
 The campus architecturally mirrors the surrounding village.
-Fields reach the horizon, providing sports pitches alongside tennis courts and astroturf.
-The school’s horses graze onsite and students have their own golf course.
+Fields reach the horizon, providing sports pitches alongside tennis courts and a golf course.
+A new Multi-Purpose Games Area and water-basedastro as well as cricket pavilion will soon be launched.
 Huge Sports Complex boasts squash courts, gym and swimming pool, well used by all pupils and open to local residents and alumni.
 Modern Science Block contains numerous labs, lecture theatre and observatory for night-time lessons.
 The Art School is recognised as one of the best in the country and the media and film departments are very well equipped.

 Bede’s Drama department and Legat School of Dance, the oldest residential dance school in the country, offer excellent training.
 “We experience every type of dance you can think of, and it’s a very demanding programme,” one dancer said.
 “We can sing and be involved in music as well, and study academic as well as creative subjects.
 It’s tough and you have to be very committed, but it’s great.”